 Every four years, it's the same old playbook.

-Republicans are racist, sexist, homophobic, uh, Islamophobic, xenophobia.
+Republicans are racist, sexist, homophobic, Islamophobic, xenophobia.

-I can't even remember all the phobias, but it's the same thing every every four years, actually every two years.
+I can't even remember all the phobias, but it's the same thing every four years, actually every two years.

 And I've gone back and I've given the history and the examples of this many, many times.

-You know, if the left really cared about the poor in this country, they would look at Obama's economic failure and they'd say, This didn't work.
+You know, if the left really cared about the poor in this country, they would look at Obama's economic failure and they'd say, this didn't work.

-If with all their resistance, not one Democrat will ever consider helping Donald Trump on health care, in spite of the the biggest lie ever told, keep your or lies, keep your doctor plan and save on average per family $2,500 a year.
+In spite of the biggest lie ever told, keep your or lies, keep your doctor plan and save on average per family $2,500 a year.

-And and how many, you know, on average, six, eight thousand dollars a year premium increases, you know, depending on what state you're living in.
+And how many, you know, on average, $6,000, $8,000 a year premium increases, you know, depending on what state you're living in.

 Projected average increase next year, 30%.

-Oh, a lot of good resisting fixing Obamacare is doing for the American people.
+A lot of good resisting fixing Obamacare is doing for the American people.

 Just like real sexism, real prejudice against Christians, Jews, gays, and lesbians, Sharia countries that give Hillary money.